AN ARARAT forum on combating rural and regional population decline has been told that western Victoria has great opportunities to market itself.

 “Victoria’s population increased seven-fold between 1853 and 1861 and we have done that easily in the last decade.

 “I don’t think anyone has quite understood how much of a challenge this is.
 90 per cent of our annual growth every year comes to Melbourne.”

-Mr Smith said between 10,000 and 15,000 people moved to regional areas compared with hundreds of thousands in Melbourne.
+Mr Smith said just 10,000-15,000 new Victorian residents moved to regional areas compared with hundreds of thousands in Melbourne.